-Shatavari is an invaluable medicinal plant found all over in India.
+Shatavari is an invaluable medicinal plant found all over India.
 There are two different species of this plant – Asparagus racemosus and Asparagus gonoclados.
 Both these varieties occur in Kerala.
-However, the former is more popular.
+However, the former seems to be more popular.

 The cladodes of A. racemosus are mostly straight.
 It grows less tall and flowers between June and September, while A. gonoclados has more curved cladodes and flowers between January and March.